nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 >- A confirmation must be given before deletion takes place.

 Example of usage:
-1. Remove an existing activity with a unique identifier of 1 from a session with a unique identifier of 2.
+1. Remove an existing activity with a unique identifier of 1 from a session with a unique <br> identifier of 2.
    - `activity /delete /sid 2 /aid 1` <br>
    ![Activity delete command Screenshot](https://raw.githubusercontent.com/AY2122s2-cs2113t-t10-1/tp/master/docs/images/userguide/ActivityDeleteCommand.png)
 <br>